 I use this as part of my three steps to writing a query.
 Check out these steps I take to write complex queries.

-In addition, if you have some raw data, and you’re looking to create reference or “lookup” tables, then using a sql distinct with queries is a great way to get the data you’ll insert into those tables.
+In addition, if you have some raw data, and you’re looking to create reference or “lookup” tables, then using a SQL SELECT DISTINCT with queries is a great way to get the data you’ll insert into those tables.